 Hiking Utah’s Ultra Prominence Peaks is not for the average hiker – many of these peaks require hiking off trail, very early morning starts (sometimes 3am), route finding, long days, crossing exposed ridge lines, extremely steep and rugged terrain, and sometimes a river crossing.
 In addition to these “fun” circumstances, I’ve also dealt with bad sun burns, running out of food, running out of water, reading the map wrong, forgetting socks, starting out too late in the day, ending after dark, getting annoyed by people I’m hiking with, and as the movies say, have experienced blood, sweat, and tears.
 So why do I keep doing it?
 What is the draw for people to complete Ultra Prominent Peaks?

-When I began hiking to peaks, I didn't make it a goal to complete all the Ultras.
-I just wanted to hike all day, get to a high point, and be able to say, "See that peak?
-I've been to the top."
+When I began hiking to peaks, I didn’t make it a goal to complete all the Ultras.
+I just wanted to hike all day, get to a high point, and be able to say, “See that peak?
+I’ve been to the top.”
 It was also a great way to spend time with Charlie and my friends outside.
-It wasn't until earlier this year when I hiked Mt.
-Peale, that one of my friends said, "Wow, you are so close to finishing all the Utah Ultras now!"
+It wasn’t until earlier this year when I hiked Mt.
+Peale, that one of my friends said, “Wow, you are so close to finishing all the Utah Ultras now!”
 And I said, well what ARE all the Ultras?
 He started naming them, and sure enough, I only had two more to go until I completed the list.
 From that point on, I knew I had to finish by the end of 2016.
-My very first Ultra was Deseret Peak, then shortly after, Kings Peak back in 2014, before I began blogging.
-Because I wasn't keeping writing about my adventures back then, I do not have links to those specific peaks on my blog.
-However, each Utah Ultra Prominence Peak will have a short description below, as well as a link for each individual peak, for those looking for a guide.
+My very first Ultra was Deseret Peak, then shortly after, Kings Peak back in 2014.
+Each Utah Ultra Prominence Peak has a short description below, as well as a link for each individual peak, for those looking for a guide.

 To answer the question of why…why do I keep climbing these big peaks that aren’t always the most pleasant experience?
 Why do I put myself through the long days, long hours of non-stop hiking, and keep pushing myself to go further?
 Go higher?